-A birth doula (pronounced doo-la) is the name of a skilled non-medical birth attendant that provides non-clinical physical, emotional, and psychological support to birthing mothers, birthing people, and their partners.
-The term doula, derived from the Greek word δούλη meaning female slave, and was coined by an anthropologist Dana Raphael, who observed that attendance of female helpers has been a widespread cultural practice in human societies.
+A birth doula (pronounced doo-la) is the name of a skilled non-medical birth attendant that provides non-clinical physical, emotional, and psychological support to birthing people, and their partners.
+The term doula, derived from the Greek word δούλη meaning female slave, and was coined by an anthropologist Dana Raphael, who observed that attendance of birth helpers has been a widespread cultural practice in human societies.
 The term was adopted and applied to female labor coaches by Marshall Klaus and John Kennell who conducted clinical trials on the outcome of births attended by non-medical person providing labor support.

 Research conducted on the clinical outcomes of labor assisted by doula support has shown the following (excerpted form Cochrane Summeries- an trusted source for peer reviewed clinical data):

 “Continuous support in labour increased the chance of a spontaneous vaginal birth, had no harm, and women were more satisfied.